BackofenLab/GraphClust/README.md

 ## Contribution

-Feel free to contribute to this project by wirting [Issues](https://github.com/BackofenLab/GraphClust/issues) with feature requests or bug reports.
+Feel free to contribute to this project by raising [Issues](https://github.com/BackofenLab/GraphClust/issues) with feature requests or bug reports.

 ## Cite
 If you use GraphClust, please cite our [article](http://bioinformatics.oxfordjournals.org/content/28/12/i224):